Skip to content

 How do you measure B2B lead generation success?

-B2B lead generation success is measured through metrics including cost per lead, lead-to-opportunity conversion rate, opportunity-to-close rate, and pipeline created per channel.
+Measure across the full funnel: cost per lead, lead-to-opportunity conversion rate, opportunity-to-close rate, and pipeline created per channel.
 Track speed-to-lead SLAs, velocity through demand states, and attribution connecting marketing activities to closed revenue.
-Leading indicators like website traffic predict future performance.
+Leading indicators like website traffic predict future performance before the pipeline numbers confirm it.

 What metrics do boards care about for lead generation?

 Boards care about pipeline coverage ratios, client acquisition cost payback periods, forecast accuracy, and pipeline velocity metrics.
-Focus on pipeline created per quarter, conversion rates from lead to opportunity, and time-to-revenue metrics.
-Present board-proof pipeline math that connects marketing spend to revenue outcomes and growth targets.
+Focus your reporting on pipeline created per quarter, conversion rates from lead to opportunity, and time-to-revenue.
+Present board-proof pipeline math that connects marketing spend directly to revenue outcomes and growth targets.

 Stop shipping random tactics.
 If you need qualified leads this quarter, The Starr Conspiracy will help you design the integrated inbound and outbound system that delivers board-proof pipeline math.
 Talk to us about building your predictable lead generation engine.